mchung/the_forge_handbook/spec_guide/spec_guide.md

 High Level Spec Setup
 --------
+###*These conventions are best practices across all spec types*###

 ####Outside in Testing####
   * pattern for writing tests
   * start writing test at highest level
   * assert on behavior that user can see

 ####Naming####
-Print out all the specs, is it readable and clear of what the main parts of the feature are doing and what is being tested.
+Print out all the specs titles to include with your code review, all names should be readable and clear of what the code covers and what edge cases are being tested.

-Remove weak words
+Remove duplicate phrasing and weak words like 'should'.

-Bad:
-it "should add the student to the class"
+it "should add the item to the list" do - BAD it "add the item to the list" do - GOOD
-Better:
-it "adds the student to the class"

 ####File Stucture####
   - It is nice to have files under 100 lines but the file size is lowest on priority over code being well tested